 “Where do you recommend I go to buy plants?”
-This is one question that I’m often asked, and Tmy answer varies.
+This is one question that I’m often asked by desert dwellers.

 The choices that people have for purchasing plants range from a locally owned nursery, a nursery chain, or a big box store.

 So which is best?
 Well, that depends on the situation.
 So, I am going to give you my recommendations based on different factors.

 You have just moved into a new house and want to add some plants, but you have no idea what kind of plants do well in your new region, how to care for them, or what type of exposure is best.

 I would highly recommend visiting a locally owned nursery, which employs people who are knowledgeable about plants.
 Also, the types of plants they carry are most likely well-adapted to the growing conditions of your area as well.